complexphoton/MESTI.m/mumps/macOS/README.md

 ## Prerequisite

-You will need to install the following packages first for compiling MUMPS on macOS.
+Users will need to install the following packages first for compiling MUMPS on macOS.

 ### Xcode command-line tools